Exner7/lab5/README.md

 * **<code>/delete-student</code>**

-    Deletes the student with the <code>email</code> that is being provided as an argument.
+    Delete the student with the <code>email</code> that is being provided as an argument.
 ---